What is one investment you’ve made in the past that you’re grateful for today?

 — Jeff Rose, CFP® (@jjeffrose) April 23, 2014

-For example, I remember hearing a success story of one of the entrepreneurs in our group who hadn’t taken a free day in the last 10 years, but had recently gotten back from a month-long vacation with his family.
-Hearing stories like that inspire me, and I look forward to sharing a similar story here soon.
+For example, I remember hearing a success story of one of the entrepreneurs in our group who hadn’t taken a free day in the last 10 years but had recently gotten back from a month-long vacation with his family.
+Hearing stories like that inspires me, and I look forward to sharing a similar story here soon.
 Hawaii, here we come.

 How to Measure ROI